RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 <br>

-### [Research]  AlphaTracker: A Multi-Animal Tracking and Behavioral Analysis Tool
+###  Apr.2018-July.2022.
+AlphaTracker: A Multi-Animal Tracking and Behavioral Analysis Tool

-**Apr.2018-July.2022.
-MIT, Brain and Cognitive Sciences, Cambridge, MA**
+MIT, Brain and Cognitive Sciences, Cambridge, MA [Research Project]

 • Initiated and led the collaboration with a computer vision group to adapt multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.